Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 You have released many varying visuals for different songs on this album.
 How did you come up with the concept for these visuals?

 The concept was this video game concept.
-After we chose the songs for this album we could imagine a song as if it was a level and for every level a character.
+After we chose the songs for this album, we could imagine a song as if it were a level, and for every level a character.
 And so the visuals we created with the Lettergram team.
 The first character is me, the cover of the album, the traditional me, but the distortion of myself in the water.
 We thought about this concept like Ghettolimpo was the word of this character.

 What are your intentions with this album?
 What message do you want to send through the lyrics?
 Do the words have a special meaning to you?

-I was so sincere writing these songs that I didn’t think what people could expect or could imagine, or listen to in these songs.
-For me the most important thing when people listen to my songs is sometimes I hear through social media “oh my god, you’re speaking about my life”.
+I was so sincere writing these songs that I didn’t think about what people could expect or could imagine, or listen to in these songs.
+For me, the most important thing when people listen to my songs is that sometimes I hear through social media, “Oh my god, you’re speaking about my life”.
 This is a good thing for me because people can understand my feelings when I wrote it.
-I hope that the sincerity will be [recognizable] in these songs because I put all my experiences in it.
+I hope that the sincerity will be in these songs because I put all my experiences in them.

 Which song is your personal favorite off of the album, if you have one?

-It’s like you have a lot of songs and you have to choose one so it’s a little bit difficult for me to choose my favorite.
-But I can tell you that there is “T’amo” and “T’amo” is like the DNA of this album because it speaks about my mom.
+It’s like you have a lot of songs and you have to choose one, so it’s a little bit difficult for me to choose my favorite.
+But I can tell you that there is “T’amo,” and “T’amo” is like the DNA of this album because it speaks about my mom.
 It’s the first song to speak about my mom and my Sardinia roots.
 Every time I used to speak about my Arab part, never about my Sardinian one.
 And I have to say I’m so happy about this song because I collaborated with a choir from my country, Orosei.
-It’s a feminine choir called Intrempas, and it was so nice to work with them because in this choir there are women who are 50 years old and also girls who are 12 years old, so it’s a very mixed female choir and it was super inspiring because they also sing acapella.
-They never sing with a [metronome] with the beat so it was an experiment also for them.
-And I’m so proud because at the end the producer of this song, MUUT, created this traditional mood.
-In these songs I put a chorus of a traditional Sardinien song called “Non potho reposare” but I do it with some modern aspects, in the voices too.
-At the end I think that I took something traditional and did it personal so I’m very happy with this song.
+It’s a feminine choir called Intrempas, and it was so nice to work with them because in this choir there are women who are 50 years old and also girls who are 12 years old, so it’s a very mixed female choir, and it was super inspiring because they also sing a cappella.
+They never sing with a [metronome] with the beat, so it was an experiment also for them.
+And I’m so proud because at the end, the producer of this song, MUUT, created this traditional mood.
+In these songs, I put a chorus of a traditional Sardinian song called “Non potho reposare” but I do it with some modern aspects, in the voices too.
+At the end, I think that I took something traditional and did it personally, so I’m very happy with this song.

 Do you talk more about your personal life in this album since “T’amo” is also more about your family and origin?

 Yeah, I used to talk a lot about my personal life also in “Baci dalla Tunisia”.
-That is my first song that I wrote of this album.
-In this song I speak about my feelings and the perception of this new life because I was traveling a lot in airplanes in one day.
-It was a new thing for me and I put all these new thoughts in these songs.
+That is my first song that I wrote for this album.
+In this song, I speak about my feelings and the perception of this new life because I was traveling a lot in airplanes in one day.
+It was a new thing for me, and I put all these new thoughts in these songs.
 So it’s cool also for me to listen to these because I remember the feeling that I had when I started writing it.

 You just released “Ghettolimpo” four days ago.
 Do you have any projects planned in correlation with this album release?